chaidiscovery/chai-lab/examples/glycosylation/README.md

 A few notes:
 - Chai-1 was not trained on disulfide bonds, and we have not evaluated whether specifying such bond information yields expected behaviors.
-- These bond restraints should not be used to specify modified amino acids that already have an associated CCD code; for these examples, specify the modified residue's CCD code in parentheses directly in the sequence, e.g., `RKDES(MSE)EES` to specify a selenomethionine.
+- These bond restraints should not be used to specify modified amino acids that already have an associated CCD code; for these examples, include the modified residue's CCD code in parentheses directly in the sequence in place of its canonical residue, e.g., `RKDES(MSE)EES` to specify a selenomethionine at the 6th position.

 ## Glycans